 - This oven is equipped with a manually resettable safety thermostat designed to protect the oven against overheating.
-If this occurs, it completely deactivates the oven to avoid permanent damage. - To reset the safety thermostat, remove the black cap positioned at the bottom of the back of the oven by unscrewing it counterclockwise, push the reset button under the cap, and replace the black cap. - If the safety thermostat shuts your oven off, before turning your oven back on, be sure to check your entire circuit to verify that the total amps being drawn by all the appliances, lights, etc. on that circuit do not exceed the amps available on that circuit.
+If there is an intervention, it completely deactivates the oven to avoid permanent damage. - To reset this device, remove the black cap positioned to the bottom of the back of the oven by unscrewing it counterclockwise, push the reset button under the cap, and replace the black cap. - If the safety thermostat shuts your oven off, before turning your oven back on, be sure to check your entire circuit to verify that the total amps being drawn by all the appliances, lights, etc. on that circuit do not exceed the amps available on that circuit.